imranmd/Web_Fundamentals_Reading_Material/ReactJS/08_Redux_Intro/Redux_Basics/part-5-ui-and-react.md

 Beyond this basic component structure, we could potentially divide the components up in several different ways.
 For example, the `<Footer>` component _could_ be one larger component, or it could have multiple smaller components inside like `<CompletedTodos>`, `<StatusFilter>`, and `<ColorFilters>`.
 There's no single right way to divide these, and you'll find that it may be better to write larger components or split things into many smaller components depending on your situation.

-For now, we'll start with this small list of components to keep things easier to follow.
-On that note, since we assume that [you already know React](https://reactjs.org), **we're going to skip past the details of how to write the layout code for these components and focus on how to actually use the React-Redux library in your React components**.

 Here's the initial React UI of this app before we start adding any Redux-related logic: